LongHoangNguyenH/CS419-Information-Retrieval-/README.md

 + remove stopwords
 + steamming
 ### 3. Run
-Clone this repos on your Laptop or PC then extract it.
-Find Text_Retrieve.ipynb then run all cells.
+Clone this repos on your Laptop or PC then extract it.\n Find Text_Retrieve.ipynb then run all cells.
 This project just built a simple search system, and we have deployed this system into any product, so you can refer to this engine and build your own application.
 This is some example: